-Is your toddler bossing you?
+Is your toddler bossing you around?
 Or other kids around them, either siblings or kids on play dates or in a day care center?
-This type of behaviour can be quiet annoying and although adults might find it cute, if it’s recurring frequently, it loses part of its cuteness.
+This type of behaviour can be annoying and although adults might find it cute, if it’s recurring frequently, it loses part of its cuteness.
 And other kids might start to avoid playing with your toddler.

 We teach my toddler to be assertive when he is feeling bossed around.
 To use his words rather than get physical.
 If communication fails, he has the option to walk away or find an adult to seek help.
 When he’s the one being bossy, our response depends on the situation.
 If he is bossing an adult around, we talk about the need to be respectful before talking about how it’s important to think about how others feel, which is what we emphasize when a kid is being bossed around.
 “How would you like it if….” or “what might be a nicer way to ASK that?”
 We’ll also bring up the Berenstain Bears book where Sister is bossy and doesn’t want to take turns — Mama Bear tells her “there’s one thing you can do better by yourself — be lonely.”

 I find that one of my twins is always pushing and hitting the other.
-I remove her from the situation so that she learns that it’s not acceptable behaviour.
-I encourage gentle behaviour at other times such as games when she has to give me a kiss and a ‘gentle stroke’ (rather than a slap in the face!)
+If sucg a thing happens, I remove her from the situation so that she learns that it’s not acceptable behaviour.
+I encourage gentle behaviour at other times such as games when she has to give me a kiss and a ‘gentle stroke’ (rather than a slap in the face!).
 It takes time to sink in but I think we’re making progress.

 Some toddlers have a bossy personality.
 Parents should not try to thwart what may be their future leadership skills, but they should guide them towards being respectful of others.
 Intervention is definitely necessary if they get aggressive.